It's hard to know where to start with this.

 Ok, so below is an article that's been on The Sun's website for nine years - a badly written celebration of Jimmy Savile in which the paper takes him out for the day to mark Jim'll Fix It's return to UKTV Gold in 2007 (that's the gist so you don't have to read it all).

-After finding and reading the piece last week I tweeted that it was pretty distasteful for the tabloid never to have bothered deleting the toady tribute in the years since Savile was exposed as one of history's worst paedophiles, particularly because it veers into seriously dark territory like this mispunctuated conclusion:
+After finding and reading the piece last week I tweeted that it was pretty distasteful for the tabloid never to have bothered deleting the toady tribute in the years since Savile was exposed as one of history's worst sex offenders, particularly because it veers into seriously dark territory like this mispunctuated conclusion:

 Not only are the ramifications of this oversight awful even by The Sun's low standards, it left even more of a bad taste when the paper had so openly been going all out to pulverise the BBC over its own egregious oversights regarding Savile, seriously attempting to take the moral high ground over the broadcaster by making out it knew all along about Jimmy's predatory ways, even claiming "Sun stories ignored" in another judgemental editorial last month.